easypanel-io/website/docs/05-templates/paperlessngx/index.md

 ## Benefits

-- Reduce Paper Usage: Transform physical documents into a searchable online archive, reducing the need for paper.
+- Efficient Document Management: Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive, reducing the need for physical storage and making document retrieval easier and faster.
-- Organize and Index Documents: Tag, categorize, and index scanned documents for easy retrieval and management.
-- OCR and File Format Support: Perform OCR on documents, add selectable text to image-only documents, and support various file formats including PDF, images, plain text files, and Office documents.
+- Advanced Search Capabilities: With full text search, auto completion, and results sorted by relevance, Paperless-ngx makes it easy to find the documents you need.
+Highlighting shows you which parts of the document matched the query, and you can even search for similar documents.
-- Email Processing: Automatically add documents from email accounts, configure multiple accounts and filters, and perform actions on the emails such as moving, marking as read, flagging, or deleting.
+- Email Processing: Paperless-ngx can add documents from your email accounts, allowing you to manage and archive important emails alongside your other documents.
+You can configure multiple accounts and filters for each account.
-- Machine Learning-Powered Document Matching: Learn from stored documents to automatically assign tags, correspondents, and types to new documents.
+- Machine Learning Powered Document Matching: Paperless-ngx learns from your documents and can automatically assign tags, correspondents, and types to documents once you've stored a few documents in the system, saving you time and effort in document organization.
-- Optimized for Multi-Core Systems: Efficiently process multiple documents in parallel, taking advantage of multi-core systems.

 ## Features

-- Document Organization and Indexing: Organize and index scanned documents with tags, correspondents, types, and more.
-- OCR and Text Extraction: Perform OCR on documents, add selectable text to image-only documents, and extract metadata.
+- Document Scanning and Indexing: Paperless-ngx allows you to organize and index your scanned documents with tags, correspondents, types, and more.
+It performs OCR on your documents, adds selectable text to image-only documents, and adds tags, correspondents, and document types to your documents.
-- File Format Support: Support PDF documents, images, plain text files, and Office documents (Word, Excel, PowerPoint, and LibreOffice equivalents).
+- Support for Various Document Types: Paperless-ngx supports PDF documents, images, plain text files, and Office documents (Word, Excel, Powerpoint, and LibreOffice equivalents).
+Office document support is optional and provided by Apache Tika.
-- Plain Text Storage: Store documents plain on disk with configurable filenames and folders managed by the app.
-- Single-Page Application Front End: Access the app through a single-page application front end with a dashboard for basic statistics and document upload.
-- Full-Text Search: Search for documents using full-text search, with auto-completion, relevance sorting, and highlighting of matched parts.
-- Similar Document Search: Find similar documents based on content and metadata.
-- Email Processing: Automatically add documents from email accounts, configure multiple accounts and filters, and perform actions on the emails.
-- Machine Learning-Powered Document Matching: Learn from stored documents to automatically assign tags, correspondents, and types to new documents.
-- Multi-Core Optimization: Efficiently process multiple documents in parallel, optimized for multi-core systems.
+- Customizable Views: You can customize views in Paperless-ngx, save them, and display them on the dashboard.
+This allows you to tailor the system to your specific needs and preferences.
+- Email Processing: When adding documents from mail, Paperless-ngx can move these mail to a new folder, mark them as read, flag them as important or delete them.
+This helps in managing your email documents efficiently.
-- Sanity Checker: Check the health of your document archive to ensure data integrity.
+- Sanity Checker: The integrated sanity checker in Paperless-ngx makes sure that your document archive is in good health, providing peace of mind and ensuring the integrity of your document archive.

 ## Links